elvin-ntk/suroi-wiki/app/(wiki)/weapons/melee/articles/fists.md

 # Obtaining

-All players spawn with fists so they are available for use at the start.
+All players spawn with fists so they are available for use at start.

 # Trivia